Still need to hit Q4 sales quota? 6 ways to close deals before it’s too late

 The best deals have a limited time frame and target prospects who are on the fence.

-If you want to learn how to get more customers without discounts or short-term tactics, get your free copy of our soon-to-be-released B2B customer acquisition guide for startups!
+If you want to learn how to get more customers without discounts or short-term tactics, get your free copy of our B2B customer acquisition guide for startups!

 As your product grows and matures, and you offer more value, you're probably going to increase its price.
 Let existing customers and prospects know in advance.
 It's a great incentive for them to make a quick buying decision so that they can lock in at the current (lower) pricing.